+Directive 70/220/EEC is hereby amended as follows:

-The Annexes to Directive 70/220/EEC are hereby amended in accordance with the Annex to this Directive.
+- 1. In Article 5, 'Annexes I to VII' shall be replaced by 'Annexes I to XI'; - The Annexes are hereby amended in accordance with the Annex to this Directive.

-- 1. Subject to the provisions of Article 6, with effect from 1 January 1998 no Member State may, on grounds relating to air pollution by emissions from motor vehicles: - refuse to grant EC type-approval pursuant to Article 4 (1) of Directive 70/156/EEC, or - refuse to grant national type-approval, or - prohibit the registration, sale or entry into service of vehicles, if the vehicles comply with the requirements of Directive 70/220/EEC, as amended by this Directive.
+- 1. Subject to the provisions of Article 7, with effect as from nine months after this Directive enters into force no Member State may, on grounds relating to air pollution by emissions from motor vehicles: - refuse to grant EC type-approval pursuant to Article 4(1) of Directive 70/156/EEC, or - refuse to grant national type-approval, or - prohibit the registration, sale or entry into service of vehicles, pursuant to Article 7 of Directive 70/156/EEC, if the vehicles comply with the requirements of Directive 70/220/EEC, as amended by this Directive.